Tslater01/RaytracingGraphicsEngine/README.md

-# Custom 3D Graphics Engin
+# Custom 3D Graphics Engine

 This repository hosts my Custom 3D Graphics Engine project, engineered using advanced rasterization techniques in C++ and OpenGL.
 The project showcases a blend of technical prowess and creative problem-solving, designed to optimize and elevate game development processes.